ithaka/constellate-notebooks/README.md

 # Open Educational Resources for Text Analysis
 A set of notebooks for JSTOR's text analysis project, [Constellate](https://tdm-pilot.org/).

-These [examples and tutorials](https://docs.tdm-pilot.org/topic/beginner-lessons/) are intended to be run via a hosted Binder solution in conjuction with our [dataset builder web application](https://tdm-pilot.org/).
+These examples and tutorials are accessible through the website: [Teaching Text Analysis with Constellate](https://ithaka.github.io/tdm-notebooks/book/intro.html).
+They are gathered inside a [Jupyter Book](https://jupyterbook.org/intro.html) and intended to be run via a hosted Binder solution in conjuction with our [dataset builder web application](https://tdm-pilot.org/builder/).

-##### Installing
+## Local Installation

 You can also clone this repository and run the examples in a local Jupyter Notebook environment.
 Please keep in mind that this project is in a beta phase and both the notebooks and client code may change frequently.